verociolfi/verociolfi/README.md

 ### Hi there 👋

+- I’m currently learning Node.js and React.js (You probably are going to see some tests and projects repositories using those technologies)
+<i class="devicon-react-original-wordmark colored"></i> <i class="devicon-nodejs-plain colored"></i>

 <!--
 **verociolfi/verociolfi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.